peterkeen/homelab/README.md

 Docker compose allows one to define health checks but doesn't do anything with them directly.
 I have set up a 5 minute cron that restarts any container in an unhealthy state.
 This lets me do things like, eg, restart the Waterfurnace MQTT gateway container automatically every 12 hours by making a healthcheck fail.

+## Image Building

+The `rake bake` task will look for `Dockerfile`s inside stacks, build them (targeting `amd64` and `arm64` by default) and upload the result to both GitHub and `git.keen.land`.
+This can be changed by adding a `x-bake-target` section to the `docker-compose.yml` file.
+This is the YAML equivalent to a JSON docker bake target and is deep merged with the defaults.

 ## Can I use this?

 Probably don't.
 I don't have the bandwidth to help you so you're entirely on your own.